Niaro/angular-dev-test-task/README.md

 -   The city table has a column`City Name`, and the rest are temperature columns.
 In the case of hourly mode, 8 columns with 3-hour step and in the case of daily mode 7 days.
 -   Switching between hourly and daily modes should bring back the previous state of the table before switching.
 -   The URL should be updated according to the search query and mode.
 That is two parameters on the URL.
--   Build the application using NgRx.
 -   SOLID, DRY, shouldn't be just abbreviations for you.
 It should be designed to be maintainable to an extent.
 -   Tests are not necessary.
 -   Please use repositories formatting.

+## Bonus points
+-   Build the application using any state management lib you are familiar with.
+-   Use NGRX as the state management lib

 Hourly Cities Mode